Italian Conversation (daytime)

 - Tutor: Adriana Lepori

-To fully benefit from this course you are expected to have some oral competence in the language, equivalent to intermediate level, post GCSE or B1.
-If in doubt, please contact, prior to enrolment, the Italian Coordinator who can assess whether this class is suitable for you.
+This 10-week course is NOT suitable for Beginners or learners at elementary level.
+To fully benefit from the classes, you are expected to have some oral competence in the language, equivalent to intermediate level, post GCSE or B1.
+If in doubt, please contact the Italian Coordinator who can assess whether this class is suitable for you.

 The classes are an excellent supplement to any formal language classes you might be studying, but will also be useful to you if your language skills are a bit rusty, giving you the chance to reacquaint yourself with the language in a supportive and friendly environment.